BP to resume share buybacks as profit soars on strong oil, gas trading

 First-quarter underlying replacement cost profit, the company’s definition of net income, rose to $2.6 billion, far exceeding forecasts of $1.64 billion in a company-provided survey of analysts.

-That was also up from a $110 million profit in the fourth quarter of 2020 and close to a pre-pandemic profit of $2.4 billion in the first quarter of 2019.
+That was also up from a $110 million profit in the fourth quarter of 2020 and topped the pre-pandemic profit of $2.4 billion posted in the first quarter of 2019.

 “This result was driven by an exceptional gas marketing and trading performance, significantly higher oil prices and higher refining margins,” BP said.